snpsuen/Kubernetes_Kafka_Mosquitto_MongoDB/README.md

 ~~~

 <p>
-2. Deploy MetalLB loadbancer, which will listen at VIPs assigned from the address pool 10.0.2.170-10.0.2.190 via L2 advertisement.
+2. Deploy MetalLB loadbancer, which will listen at VIPs assigned from the address pool 10.0.2.170-10.0.2.190.

 ~~~
 kubectl edit configmap -n kube-system kube-proxy